ammar-gamal/TaskManagement/README.md

   deleted rows unless explicitly overridden.

-- **Cascade delete foreign key.** The foreign key from `Tasks.ProjectId` to `Projects.Id` uses cascade delete.
-This acts as a safety net: if a project is ever hard-deleted directly in SQL, its related tasks are automatically removed instead of becoming orphaned records.
+- **Cascade delete foreign key.** The foreign key from `Tasks.ProjectId` to `Projects.Id` is configured with cascade delete.
+When a project is deleted through the application, both the project and its tasks are soft-deleted.
+However, if a project is deleted directly in SQL, the database cascade deletes the related tasks, resulting in a hard delete.

 - **Indexes.**
   - **Projects Table**